richchapler/AzureSolutionsDocumentation/docs/curricula/AI_Vision.md

 * [Visual Studio Code](https://richchapler.github.io/AzureSolutionsDocumentation/artifacts/VisualStudioCode.html) with [Jupyter](https://richchapler.github.io/AzureSolutionsDocumentation/artifacts/VisualStudioCode_Jupyter.html)
 * [Python (including Virtual Environment)](https://richchapler.github.io/AzureSolutionsDocumentation/artifacts/Python.html) with the [dotenv module](https://richchapler.github.io/AzureSolutionsDocumentation/artifacts/Python_DotEnvModule.html)

 Open Visual Studio Code and create a new Jupyter Notebook by selecting File > New File, then searching for and selecting Jupyter Notebook.
-Save the new file as `ai_vision.ipynb` in your dedicated project folder (for example, "AI_Vision_Project").
+Save the new file as `ai_vision.ipynb` in `c:\Temp`.

 ### `.env` File

-Next, create a file named `.env` in the same project folder.
+Next, create a file named `.env` in `c:\Temp`.
 To create and initialize the file from within your notebook, add a Markdown cell with the following annotation:

 ```markdown
 ## `.env` File